KDAB/knut/docs/API/script/symbol.md

 #### <a name="kind"></a>Kind **kind**

 Return the kind of this symbol.
-Available symbole kinds are:
+Available symbol kinds are:

 - `Symbol.File`
 - `Symbol.Module`